IBCNServices/lab-kappa-docs/setup-windows.md

 ![foto](img/about.png)

-> ⚠️ The labs require at least version 2004 of Windows 10 Home, Pro, Enterprise or Education.
-Windows 11 should work, but is not recommended.
+> ⚠️ The labs require at least version 2004 of Windows 10 Home, Pro, Enterprise or Education, or Windows 11.

 Enable additional Windows features